-GERD/ACID REFLUXHistamine release by cells in the mucous lining of the stomach promotes the production of stomach acid by binding with histamine H2 receptors.
+Histamine release by cells in the mucous lining of the stomach promotes the production of stomach acid by binding with histamine H2 receptors.
 That’s why H2 antagonists, like Proton Pump Inhibitors (PPIs) work to block stomach acid production.
 It’s possible that the increased histamine is causing increased stomach acid, but the inflammation and oxidative stress may also be making tissue inside the more susceptible to injury.
 Research has shown that increasing your antioxidant intake helps.
-Fixes:

 - Higher antioxidant intake: whole foods like blueberries, pomegranate, kale, red cabbage, sweet potatoes, etc.

 - Slippery Elm Powder: Try 1 Tbsp in water

 - Curcumin: Try 2 grams per day of the extract or enjoy golden milk tea (with turmeric) when symptoms arise